elenirotsides/My-CS-546-Code/README.md

 ## Final Project

-The final project my group and I submitted can be found [here, called Gyro](https://github.com/elenirotsides/Gyro).
+The final project my group and I developed can be found [here, called Gyro](https://github.com/elenirotsides/Gyro).
 Please take a look if you'd like!